Advanced Algorithms for Penalized Quantile and Composite Quantile Regression: Composite Quantile Regression

-The extension from quantile to composite quantile regression is relatively straightforward: indeed, changes need only be made to accommodate additional quantile levels and intercept terms.
-In particular, since the composite quantile case only adds more intercept parameters, the penalty term remains unchanged.
-For explicit details on our methods for regularized composite quantile regression in the ADMM, MM, and CD approaches, refer to the supplementary appendix.
+The extension from quantile to composite quantile regression is relatively straightforward: we need only accommodate additional quantile levels and intercept terms.
+Since the composite quantile case only adds more intercept parameters, the penalty term remains unchanged.
+For explicit details on our methods for regularized composite quantile regression in the ADMM, MM, and CD approaches, refer to the online supplementary appendix.

-To extend the ADMM method, we generate a new design matrix $X^*\in\mathbb{R}^{nK\times (p+K)}$ by ``stacking'' the design matrices for each quantile level and adjusting all input accordingly.
+To extend the ADMM method, we generate a new design matrix $\pmb X^*\in\mathbb{R}^{nK\times (p+K)}$ by ``stacking'' the design matrices for each quantile level and adjusting all input accordingly.
 Written formally,

-where, for example, $[1~0~0~\cdots~0]$ denotes the $n\times K$ matrix with rows $(1~0~0~\cdots~0)\in\mathbb{R}^K$.
-The methods presented in Subsection \ref{subsec:qrADMM} for quantile regression then apply after replacing $X$, $Y$, $b$, and $\tau$ with $X^*$, $Y^*$, $b^*$, and $\tau^*$, respectively.
+where, for example, $[\pmb 1~\pmb 0~\pmb 0~\cdots~\pmb 0]$ denotes the $n\times K$ matrix with rows $(1,~0,~\cdots~,0)^T\in\mathbb{R}^K$.
+The methods presented in Subsection \ref{subsec:qrADMM} for quantile regression then apply after replacing $\pmb X$, $\pmb Y$, $\pmb b$, and $\tau$ with $\pmb X^*$, $\pmb Y^*$, $\pmb b^*$, and $\pmb \tau^*$, respectively.
 After replacement, the optimization problem becomes